algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 > One only needs to draw $d = \Theta(\sqrt{n})$ random numbers between $1$ and $n$ to get a collision with high probability.

-You can look up formal proof on Wikipedia, but the informal reasoning behind it is that that each of $d$ added numbers has a chance of approximately $\frac{d}{n}$ of colliding with anythin else, meaning that the expected number of collisions is $\frac{d^2}{n}$.
-If $d$ is asymptotically smaller than $\sqrt n$, then this ratio grows to zero as $n$ rises and to infinity otherwise.
+The reasoning behind it is that each of the $d$ added element has a $\frac{d}{n}$ chance of colliding with some other element, implying that the expected number of collisions is $\frac{d^2}{n}$.
+If $d$ is asymptotically smaller than $\sqrt n$, then this ratio grows to zero as $n \to \infty$, and to infinity otherwise.

-Consider some function $f(x)$ that takes a remainder $x \in [0, n)$ and maps it to some other remainder of $n$ in a way that that seems random from the number theory point of view.
+Consider some function $f(x)$ that takes a remainder $x \in [0, n)$ and maps it to some other remainder of $n$ in a way that seems random from the number theory point of view.
 Specifically, we will use $f(x) = x^2 + 1 \bmod n$, which is random enough for our purposes.

 Now, consider a graph where each number-vertex $x$ has an edge pointing to $f(x)$.
 Such graphs are called *functional*.
-In functional graphs, the "trajectory" of any element — the path we walk if we start from that element and keep following the edges — is a path that eventually loops around (because the set of vertices is limited, and at some point we have to go to a vertex we have already visited).
+In functional graphs, the "trajectory" of any element — the path we walk if we start from that element and keep following the edges — is a path that eventually loops around (because the set of vertices is limited, and at some point, we have to go to a vertex we have already visited).

 ![The trajectory of an element resembles the greek letter ρ (rho), which is what the algorithm is named after](../img/rho.jpg)